Best-Ever Tri-Tip Sandwiches with Garlic Aioli

 Reheat tri-tip without drying out

-This is definitely my favorite way to reheat leftover steak!
+If you’re using leftover steak to make these sandwiches, you’ll want to make sure that you reheat the steak the right way.
+Otherwise, you might end up with tough, hard-to-chew sandwiches which no one likes.
 First, wrap it tightly in tinfoil.
 Heat it in the oven at 325°F for 5-10 minutes.
 You can also microwave the slices for about 1 minute if you’re in a hurry, they just might dry out a little.

 Tips for storing leftovers

 To store leftover sandwiches, I recommend that you leave all of the ingredients separate from each other.
 If you store assembled sandwiches, they will get soggy in the fridge!
+Just place all of the ingredients in separate airtight containers and refrigerate for up to 5 days.
+Reheat and assemble the sandwiches fresh when you’re ready to eat!

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!